 Who am I?
-My name is Max ‘Libra’ Kersten and I am currently on my way to get my bachelor’s degree in IT & Cyber Security.
-Nearly everything in that involves security has my interest nowadays, whereas malware has always had my interest.
+My name is Max ‘Libra’ Kersten.
+Nearly everything in that involves security has my interest, whereas malware has always had my interest.
 My nickname is a reference to my Zodiac sign.
 I have graduated cum laude from the IT & Cyber Security bachelor of the Fontys University of Applied Sciences.
 Currently, I work for the ABN Amro bank as a security specialist.

 Besides doing research, I like to write papers to inform others about the best practices and newest trends in the security world.
 On this website, I’ll be posting security whitepapers, proof of concepts of vulnerabilities and other projects.

 The biggest project I am currently working on, is the Binary Analysis Course, in which the methods to analyse multiple types of binaries are explained with the use of free and open-source software, together with step-by-step explanations of both the technical side and the thought process of the analyst.

 My own projects follow my interests, resulting in multiple side projects.
 I have made an anti-ransomware tool named Capricorn and a anti-virus evasive shellcode packing tool named Gemini.
 Another tool I’ve made combines the strengths of multiple open-source tools to convert an APK into an Android Studio project.
 This allows the IDE to be used for reverse engineering.
 The project can be found here.

 Other projects that I will post from time to time are analyses of Android malware, proof of concepts and workshops/lectures.
 Security awareness is important, since the weakest link is, more often than not, a human being.
 If you want to talk about awareness or want me to give a workshop/lecture, feel free to e-mail me at any given time.

 Besides the aforementioned things, I am also an avid Reddit user on numerous subreddits.
 My nickname is ThisIsLibra.
-One can also find me on Twitter where I post updates on the Binary Analysis Course.
+One can also find me on Twitter where I post the updates to my projects.

 My proof-of-concepts can be found, together with my other projects, on my GitHub account under the name of ThisIsLibra.

-To contact me, you can e-mail me at [info][at][maxkersten][dot][nl] or send me a PM on Reddit.
+To contact me, you can e-mail me at [info][at][maxkersten][dot][nl], send me a PM on Reddit or message me on Twitter @LibraAnalysis.